 Meredith Rosenberg is a freelance travel writer whose work appears online for CNN Travel, the Travel Channel, Conde Nast Traveler and more.
 You can view her portfolio at www.meredithlrosenberg.com.

 Laura Manske’s top picks

 My husband and I lead busy professional lives — so we very much like to rendezvous for a special romantic treat at the end of each week — by going to a sophisticated, swanky NYC lounge to have our favorite cocktails, bar foodie-nibbles, and warm conversation.
 It always feels very sexy to sit on high stools at a bar (with a chair back, if possible), closely together, sharing stories.
-Among our best hot spots are Bemelmans Bar at the Carlyle Hotel; King Cole Bar at The St. Regis Hotel; the NoMad Bar and the Library Bar at the NoMad Hotel; the Drunken Munkey; and the Infirmary.
+Among our best hot spots are Bemelmans Bar at the Carlyle Hotel; King Cole Bar at The St. Regis Hotel; the NoMad Bar and the Library Bar at the NoMad Hotel; and the Drunken Munkey.
 In the summertime, we add the Loopy Doopy Rooftop Bar at the Conrad Hotel and the bar at the Loeb Boathouse in Central Park.

 Laura Manske, travel journalist, editor, photographer, and contributor to Forbes.